Uncategorized | March 6, 2015

 March is Women’s History Month, a time to pay tribute to the generations of women who have shaped American history and their invaluable accomplishments to our society.
 The origins of the celebration started with a Congressional resolution passed and signed by President Reagan in 1981 for a “Women’s History Week”.
 In 1987, Congress expanded the resolution by designating the entire month of March as Women’s History Month.
 Many national institutions such as the Library of Congress, National Archives, National Gallery of Art, National Park Service and the Smithsonian Institute are holding special Women’s History Month events .
 There are performances and exhibits shining the spotlight on women’s accomplishments over the past 200 years at many locations throughout the month.

 Each year, Women’s History Month has a theme.
-For 2015, the theme is “Weaving the Stories of Women’s Lives” which shares accounts of individual women and their impact on the fabric of our society.
+For 2015, the theme is “Weaving the Stories of Women’s Lives” (link is external)which shares accounts of individual women and their impact on the fabric of our society.
 Every year, the National Women’s History Project designates honorees who have contributed to keeping women in the forefront of history.
 The honorees vary from journalists to women’s rights activists to teachers.
 Some of the honorees for 2015 include: Delilah L. Beasley, the first African-American women to be regularly published in a metropolitan newspaper, Gladys Tantaquidgeon, Mohegan Tribe Elder, Anthropologist and Medicine Woman, Lynn Sherr, Broadcast Journalist, and Judy Yung, Oral Historian, Chinese American Author and Professor.

 Women’s History Month is a relatively new designated celebration that will only grow in popularity over time.
 There have been many, many women who have played and are continuing to play roles in the shaping of our technology, political systems and everyday life.